coderaiser/putout/README.md

 ## Contributions

-You can make contribution proposing a feature, fixing a bug or typo in documentation or making a dontation ;).
+You can contribute by proposing a feature, fixing a bug or a typo in the documentation, or by making a donation ;).

 ## Donations

 `putout` requires quite a lot of effort and time.
-If you like it, support on [patreon](https://www.patreon.com/coderaiser).
+If you like it, support us on [patreon](https://www.patreon.com/coderaiser).

 ## License